Define dementia. What is it?

 11.Ride a bicycle.
 A tandem bicycle is helpful as you can ride and control the bicycle as the patient pedals.
 If they already have issues with balance, consider hiring a three-wheeled bicycle, while you cycle alongside with them.

 12.Try a cardio-based activity.
 Dementia patients need to stay healthy and fit to avoid other complications.
-Cardio exercises help increase blood flow and oxygen in the brain.
-The intense workout has a way of nourishing the mind and calming down the anxiety of the patients.
+Cardio exercises and other physical activities help increase blood flow and oxygen in the brain.
+The activities and exercise have a way of nourishing the mind and calming down the anxiety of the patients.
 It generally helps them refresh in all dimensions.

 13.Bust a move.
 Everyone loves some fun.
 You can enroll the patient in senior clubs as they always include dancing in their calendars.
 If the person does not know how to dance, they can learn simple dancing styles such as square dancing, which they can learn and enjoy.

 15.Take note of the power of music.
 Music is a cure to the soul.
-Even for people living with dementia, it has been observed that music can improve their behavioral issues that are common in the middle stages of the diseases.
+Even for people living with dementia, it has been observed that listening to music can improve their behavioral issues that are common in the middle stages of the diseases.
 Surprisingly, even a patient in the late stages of Alzheimer’s, can tap a beat or sing lyrics from their childhood.
 Music is a way of communicating, even after verbal communication is impossible.
+Various pieces of research have proven the power of music therapy.

 16.Create a memory box.
 This is a good way of spending time together if you are not planning on going outdoors.
 Create a memory box of good times and go through it together.
 The box will help them calm down and relax when they are feeling anxious.